ericbarrs/advanced-express-practice/README.md

 * Data shows in the page for the Lists - 5pts each (20pts)
 * Creating data works - 10pts each (40pts)
 * Can view one item at a time by id - 30pts

+is the proxy whats allowing us to send the information to port 3001